IBM/aspera-cli/README.md

 - The user will authenticate with a private key and set the public key in his Faspex 5 profile.

-  > [!NOTE]
+  > [!TIP]
-  > If you don't have a private key refer to section [Private Key](#private-key) to generate one.
+  > If you don’t have a private key, see [Private Key](#private-key) to generate one.

   This operation is done by each user using the CLI.

-  - As user, click on the user logo, left to the app switcher on top right.
+  - As a user, click the user logo located to the left of the app switcher in the top-right corner.
-  - Select `Account Settings`
+  - Select `Account Settings`.
-  - on the bottom in the text field: `Public key in PEM format` paste the **public** key corresponding to the private key used by the user.
+  - At the bottom, in the `Public key in PEM format` field, paste the **public key** that corresponds to the private key assigned to your account.

 Then use these options: